Ed Jovanovski: Return to Florida (2011–2014)

 Jovanovski signed a four-year, $16.5 million contract to return to the Florida Panthers on July 1, 2011.
 He played a large role in helping reshape the franchise's rebuilding and drive to make the playoffs.
 Panthers coach Kevin Dineen named Jovanovski captain for the 2012–13 but it would prove to be a very frustrating season for him and the team.
 A nagging hip injury kept him on the sidelines and limited him to just six games before a season ending surgery shut him down with the team sitting in last place.
 After a ten-month recovery, Jovanovski returned to the ice in January 2014 and played 37 games for Florida.
-He had intended to play out the final year of his contract and retire but the Panthers had different plans and on June 29, 2014, he was placed on unconditional waivers for the purpose of a buyout.
-Florida's General Manager at the time, Dave Tallon, made it clear that buying out his captain was a tough call to make. "“We sincerely thank Ed for his seven years of service and dedication to the Florida Panthers and the South Florida community,” said Tallon.
-“He is a true professional in every sense and is well respected throughout the league for the way he handles himself both on and off the ice.
-This was not an easy decision and we wish him success and happiness in his future endeavors.”
+He had intended to play out the final year of his contract and retire, but the Panthers instead chose to buy out the remaining year of his contract on June 29, 2014.
+Florida's General Manager at the time, Dave Tallon, made it clear that buying out his captain was a tough call to make.

 Jovanovski remained inactive in the NHL during the 2014–15 season and on December 28, 2015, he announced his retirement from the NHL.